ethereum/consensus-specs/specs/merge/beacon-chain.md

 * a state object `self.execution_state` of type `ExecutionState`
 * a state transition function `self.execute_payload` which applies changes to the `self.execution_state`
-* a method `self.consensus_validated` which signals that the beacon block containing the execution payload is valid with respect to the consensus rule set
+* a function `self.consensus_validated` which signals that the beacon block containing the execution payload is valid with respect to the consensus rule set

+*Note*: `execute_payload` and `consensus_validated` are functions accessed through the `EXECUTION_ENGINE` module which instantiates the `ExecutionEngine` protocol.

+The body of each of these functions is implementation dependent.
+The Engine API may be used to implement them with an external execution engine.

 #### `execute_payload`